-- 1. Generate an Activation Key as described in the Activation Keys section of the Red Hat UpdateAgent chapter within the RHN Management Reference Guide - 2.
-Import custom GPG keys. - 3.
-Download and install the SSL Certificate RPM from the /pub/ directory of the RHN Proxy Server or RHN Satellite Server.
+- 1. Generate an Activation Key.

+- 2. Import custom GPG keys.

+- 3. Download and install the SSL Certificate RPM from the /pub/ directory of the RHN Proxy Server or RHN Satellite Server.
 The command for this step could look something like this:

 '''

-rpm -Uvh\ http://your-satellite.com/pub/rhn-org-trusted-ssl-cert-
+rpm -Uvh http://your-satellite-FQDN/pub/rhn-org-trusted-ssl-cert-

 1.0-1.noarch.rpm

 '''